Woodland caribou in grasslands, Stikine Region

 Andrea J. Shaw

-is the Founder & Managing Partner of TwentyTen Corp. which consists of two strategic marketing and sponsorship firms; the TwentyTen Group and TORQUE Strategies.
+is the Founder & Managing Partner of TTG Canada which consists of two strategic marketing and sponsorship firms; the TTG Partnerships and TORQUE Strategies.
 Both companies operate in Vancouver and Toronto.
 Previously, Ms. Shaw was the vice-president of Sponsorship, Sales and Marketing for the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games.
 Earlier, Ms. Shaw was the vice-president, Communication for the Vancouver Bid Organization.
 Active in her community, Ms. Shaw is a board member of the BC Cancer Foundation.
 Ms. Shaw is a registered nurse and holds a bachelor of education from McGill University.

 Laird M. Miller

-is the chief financial officer of London Drugs.
-He is also the chief financial officer of Sonora Resort, a B.C. luxury wilderness resort and London Air Services, an executive charter airline.
+is the Group CFO, Managing Director Family Office for the Louie Family.
 Active in his community, Mr. Miller served as a member on the Minister's Council on Tourism and is a past board member and member of the Audit Committee of Tourism British Columbia.
 He served as a volunteer mentor in the Leaders of Tomorrow program at the Vancouver Board of Trade.
-Mr. Miller received his chartered accountant designation from the Institute of Chartered Accountants of British Columbia.
-He holds a bachelor of science in forestry and a masters of business from the University of Toronto.
+Mr. Miller received his chartered professional accountant (FCPA, FCA) designation from the Chartered Professional Accountants of British Columbia.
+He holds a bachelor of science in forestry and a masters of business administration from the University of Toronto.

 is in his third term as mayor of Sun Peaks Mountain Resort Municipality.
 Mr. Raine has managed successful resort lodge properties in both Sun Peaks and Whistler.
 Mr. Raine was the provincial co-ordinator of Ski Development in the late 1970s, authored the original provincial Commercial Alpine Ski Policy and conducted numerous ski resort assessments, including a review of the British Columbia Heli-ski industry.
 Earlier, Mr. Raine was the head coach and program director of the Canadian National Ski Team from 1968 to 1973.
 Active in the tourism community, Mr. Raine is a former chairman and director of both Tourism Sun Peaks and Tourism Whistler.